 - Mental Resistance to Stress – Stress and lack of sleep deprive your brain of dopamine and other critical neurotransmitters.
 L-Tyrosine recharges your brain chemicals to preserve focus, mental clarity, and cognition.
 (2)

 - Hyperactivity and Poor Concentration – If you have trouble focusing and staying productive, L-Tyrosine can be of huge help.
-It works in synergy with Ritalin and other ADHD medication to boost extracellular dopamine in your brain – making these drugs more effective.
+It works in synergy with Ritalin and other ADHD medication to boost extracellular dopamine in your brain – making these more effective.
 And helping with the energy crashes when these pharmaceuticals wear off.
 (1)

 A Glance at L-Tyrosine